By-Laws of TEACH

 Section I. Quorum

-The quorum for all TEACH membership meetings, whether annual or called, shall be 25% of the membership.
+Additionally, quorum for any TEACH membership meeting, whether annual or called, shall be 25% of the membership.

 Section 2.
 Regular Meetings

-Regular Meetings of the Board of Directors shall be held at times and meeting places established by the Board of Directors and shall be held at least quarterly.
+Regular Meetings of the Board of Directors shall be held at times and meeting places established by the Board of Directors and shall be held at least quarterly unless a board vote is taken to postpone a meeting within reason.
 All regular board meetings shall be open to members of TEACH.
-Dates and times shall be posted on the TEACH website and in the newsletter by March 1st.
+Dates and times shall be posted on the TEACH website.
 Minutes from each meeting shall be published on the TEACH website within two (2) weeks of said meeting.
+Meeting dates, times and locations are subject to change at the discretion of organization President under circumstances outside the board’s control.

 Section 3.
 Special Meetings